miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 Both `X`'s are the same, and should be in a variable for easy editing, but they appear in different files in different languages.
 I'll have to find a way to reference variables across HTML and JavaScript files, although that doesn't sound very doable.
 I have finished the functionality of filtering by tags, including a whitelist and blacklist.

 At the end of the day, I happened to bring up this website while on call with my Mum.
 As she has had experience in websites and I have conducted video game playtesting, she had a look and gave some feedback on things I didn't even consider, such as the black background of the "Blacklist All" button made it look like it was "currently selected", even though it doesn't "stay selected".
+I am honestly getting ahead of myself to be doing the css before finishing full functionality, so I wrote down what Mum said and I will work on it after functionality.
 This is why playtesting, User Experience (UX), and even customer requirements elicitation are important.

 ## 2nd of February, 2025